AntonC9018/Hopper_University_Paper/paper.md

 # 3. Overview of the system

-## Game mechanics overview
+## 3.1.
+Game mechanics overview

 As has been mentioned, the game mechanics are based on those from Necrodancer.

-The game happens in a 2d grid world and it is turn based.
+The game takes place in a 2d grid world and it is turn based.
 You control a character positioned in one of the cells in the grid.
 Every turn, you may take an action, like move in on of the directions to an adjacent cell, attack an enemy on an adjacent cell, dig an obstacle or perform one of the special actions, like casting a spell.
 You may also skip your turn, without doing anything.

-After you have done your action, all of the enemies are given a chance to take an action, one by one.
+After you have done your action, all of the enemies are given the chance to take an action, one by one.
 Which action is taken is determined by their AI (an algorithm for selecting the next action) and can in fact be anything from plain attack/move to, likewise, casting a spell.

 There are a few more things that take place after this, which we'll get into later.

-### Types of actions
+### 3.1.1.
+Types of actions

 An important concept to address is that the player may only select between two types of actions:
 1. *Vector actions* (or `directed actions`, governed by directional inputs (arrow keys).
 These include attacking, moving and digging in a specified direction.